guillaumedsde/alpine-qbittorrent-openvpn/README.md

 - linux/arm64
 - linux/ppc64le

-All you have to do is use a recent version of docker and it will pull the appropriate image
+All you have to do is use a recent version of docker and it will pull the appropriate version of the image [guillaumedsde/alpine-qbittorrent-openvpn](https://hub.docker.com/repository/docker/guillaumedsde/alpine-qbittorrent-openvpn) from the docker hub.

 ## 🚇 OpenVPN configuration